Do's and Don'ts When Planning Garden Lighting

 DON’T Forget to Light The Stairs

 Outdoor stairs can pose a real risk in the dark if they aren’t lit properly.
-Using recessed wall lights, you can illuminate the stairs both for safety and aesthetic purposes.
+Using recessed garden wall lights, you can illuminate the stairs both for safety and aesthetic purposes.

 DON’T Neglect The Pathways